 “Leading the development of our breakthrough hydrometallurgical metal production technology is a highlight of my career.
 We’re determined to bring this technology to the industry.
 It will provide increased value to the industry and Doe Run, and, most importantly, enable us to deliver on our environmental goals.”

-Jerry mentors the next generation of metals and mining industry leaders as an alumni board member of the Missouri University of Science and Technology (Missouri S&T) Mining Department.
-He also serves on the boards of the Battery Council International, St. Louis Regional Chamber, and St. Louis Regional Business Council.
+Jerry supports the next generation of metals and mining industry leaders as a member of the Mining & Explosives Engineering Development Board at Missouri University of Science and Technology.
+He serves on the board of the Battery Council International and is a past board member of the St. Louis Regional Chamber and St. Louis Regional Business Council.

 Raised in southeastern Missouri, Jerry enjoys the great hunting and fishing in the area, as well as family time with his grandchildren.
 He also gives back to the community as a board member for Teen Challenge of St. Louis.